 Quality trail shoes don’t have to cost so much.
-That’s the most important lesson I learned after getting the Ozark Trail Shoes and in this review, I want to share with you the overwhelmingly positive experiences I had using this product and how it’s still in great condition after putting on so many miles.
+That’s the most important lesson I learned after getting the Ozark Trail Shoes and in this review, I want to share with you the overwhelmingly positive experiences (and some negative ones) I had using this product and how it’s still in great condition after putting on so many miles.

 First, here are the quick pro and con experiences I’ve had with them: